social-streets/the-slice/site-template/src/data/articles/hannah-brown-artist-victoria-park-river-lea.md

   - "features"
 featuredImage: "/images/Artist-Hannah-Brown-Fish-Island-studio-3.jpg"
 author: "siva-thangarajah"
-excerpt: "You would be forgiven for thinking Hannah Brown’s natural landscape paintings - with their quiet lakes and light-dappled foliage - are placed somewhere in the British countryside."
+description: "You would be forgiven for thinking Hannah Brown’s natural landscape paintings - with their quiet lakes and light-dappled foliage - are placed somewhere in the British countryside."
 ---

 _Can you recognise Hannah Brown's paintings of Victoria Park's more hidden corners, without all its usual signs of human life?_